 Switching to Radiohead’s 15 step, there’s effective spatial and rhythmic organisation of the challenging arrangement, with each instrument given space in which to breathe and each making sense even during the track's busiest moments.

 Our only complaint about the musical performance is that sound isn’t projected forward and towards the listening position as much as you’d expect, given that movie soundtracks are delivered with such three-dimensionality.

 Sonos uses all of the Arc’s drivers during stereo playback, and it might be that the upward- and side-firing speakers are doing too much.
 Switching the bias to the front-firing drivers might result in a more direct and engaging delivery, and perhaps this is something that Sonos could address in a future software update.

 That slight lack of directness to music and modest, though well-controlled, bass are our only criticisms of the Arc.
 It really is a stunning performer, delivering one of the most immersive Dolby Atmos experiences we’ve heard from a soundbar.
-Only the Sennheiser Ambeo Soundbar is better in this regard, and that costs almost three times as much.
+Only the Sennheiser Ambeo Soundbar and Sony HT-A7000 are better in this regard, and both are significantly more expensive.

 The Arc is more than a soundbar, too.
 It’s also an app- or voice-controlled wireless speaker with access to practically every music streaming service, and it can be combined with other Sonos speakers in order to create a more complete surround sound arrangement or a multi-room system.